Multi-Car Pileup Attorney in Arlington, TX and Serving the DFW Metroplex

 Example 1.
 Car A is driving smoothly on clear roads.
 The children in the car start arguing in the backseat, causing the driver to turn around and speak to them as he/she is changing lanes.
 Because of this, car A collides into car B, forcing car B to suddenly slow down and causing car C, which is behind them both, to rear-end them from behind.
 In this case, the court decides that car A is 75% responsible for the accident while car C is considered to be at 25% responsible.
 Car B and C can still sue for compensation while car A cannot.

-Car A cannot seek compensation due to the comparative negligence doctrine that both South Carolina and Texas follow.
+Car A cannot seek compensation due to the comparative negligence doctrine.
 This doctrine states that individuals found at fault for 50% or more of the accident cannot seek compensation for their accident.

 Example 2.
 In this scenario, let’s say car A did change lanes correctly and got in front of car B. The traffic, however, stops suddenly in front of car A but car A still has time to safely slow down, as does car B. But, since car C wasn’t paying attention, he/she runs into the back of car B which then rams car B into car A. In this case, the courts find car C completely at fault since they had been driving negligently, resulting in the accident.